What is the admissions process, and how difficult is it to be accepted?

 How can I convince my company to sponsor me?

 The EMBA program is a win-win situation for corporate sponsors: The organization helps to develop your skills and reward your ambitions.
 You continue to contribute to the company, and your on-the-job performance is strengthened by the program’s outstanding academics and enriched by interactions with senior BU faculty and a diverse group of peers.
 Your company will realize a quick return on its investment of time and financial support as you bring back new ideas to identify, analyze, and solve company challenges.
-Download a copy of the Sample Memo to Corporate Sponsors to help you articulate the benefits of the Executive MBA Program to your organization.
+Go to the Sponsorship page for more information.

 I have my own company.
 Do I need a sponsor?

 No. A number of small business owners and consultants have participated in the EMBA Program.
 In cases like these, an individual is self-sponsored.